top of page

 Compelling and original, Innate will change the way you think about why and how we are who we are.

-The Genetics of Neurodevelopmental Disorders
+Genetics of Neurodevelopmental Disorders

 Neurodevelopmental disorders arise from disturbances to various processes of brain development, which can manifest in diverse ways.
 They encompass many rare genetic syndromes as well as common, heritable conditions such as intellectual disability, autism, ADHD, schizophrenia and many types of epilepsy.
 The Genetics of Neurodevelopmental Disorders examines recent revolutionary advances in our understanding of the genetics of these disorders, exploring both basic discoveries and the translation of new findings into the clinical setting.